Q. What items are considered household hazardous waste (HHW)?

 One way to reduce the number of batteries in the waste stream is by purchasing rechargeable batteries.
 Each rechargeable battery may substitute for hundreds of single-use batteries.
 Rechargeable batteries are also easy to recycle.

 Most antibacterial cleaners, air fresheners, dishwasher detergents, oven cleaners, carpet cleaners and toilet/sink/tub/tile cleaners contain toxic ingredients that can seep into groundwater.
-Not only are most cleaning products bad for the environment, they can be bad for your respiratory health, too.
+Not only are most cleaning products bad for the environment, but they can also be bad for your respiratory health, too.
 To minimize their negative effects, it is best to dispose of any unused products at a local HHW site.

 Recent press reports have shown that trace amounts of prescription and over-the-counter drugs are showing up in our drinking water.
 The cause is the expired contents of our medicine cabinets being thrown away or flushed down the drain.
 An alternate disposal method is checking to see what local pharmacy will take back unused or expired drugs.

 Compact fluorescent lamps (CFL) have become popular because of their energy efficiency.
 While newer CFLs contain lower mercury levels than older lamps, the amount is still too high to simply place bulbs in the trash.
 Home Depot has a CFL recycling program that allows the return of any unbroken bulbs for free recycling.
-The recycling of old electronics, also known as e-waste, can be disposed of any many Target, RadioShack, Best Buy, the Home Depot and Lowe’s stores. eCycling is important because most components contain lead, which can contaminate groundwater and become a health hazard.
+The recycling of old electronics, also known as e-waste, can be disposed of any many Target, RadioShack, Best Buy, the Home Depot, and Lowe’s stores. eCycling is important because most components contain lead, which can contaminate groundwater and become a health hazard.

 Because it is illegal to throw away paint or paint thinner in many states, this material should be taken to an HHW site.
 It may also be possible to donate useable paint to a local paint store to be remixed or sent to a Habitat for Humanity Restore location.

-Thanks to Dave Golberg, our favorite home inspector for this information packed post on how to dispose of household hazardous waste.
+Thanks to Dave Golberg, our favorite home inspector for this information-packed post on how to dispose of household hazardous waste.